saucepan14/TPMSecuredArch/README.md

 Most of the shell is not mine I have modified parts of shell from other people in order to fit my needs, however I will have a list of sources of where I got code from in the further reading section.
 I have only tested this with arch linux, while I wish to explose implamenting this in other distro (Namely Debian based distros) I do not have the time to test every distro I would like.
 Should you get a setup like this working on another distro I would like to add a link to your own git repo or to add how you did it and of course give you credit.
 There are 3 packages you will need for this (along with their dependencies) they are tpm2-tools, sbsign, python3 and efitools.
+Also of note is that in the current process the guide will go through I belive it is possible to intercept the keyfile if someone was sniffing the TPM bus when the keyfile is given out.
+A way around this would be to use an HMAC session with the TPM so the communication would be encrypted or to require a pin on top of having correct pcrs values in order to relase the key.
+I will work on getting around to implenting the latter at some point but given that it would require specialized tools I do not consider this but an extremely important issue but I still consider it to be an important one to be aware of.

 ## Creating an encrpyted root and swap partition